2023 Most Popular Allied Health Services Associate Degree Schools in Oregon

 The average amount in student loans that medical assisting majors at MHCC take out while working on their Associate Degree is $22,914.

-The in-demand associate degree programs at Treasure Valley Community College helped the school earn the #4 place on this year’s ranking of the most popular allied health and medical assisting services schools in Oregon.
-Located in the distant town of Ontario, Treasure Valley Community College is a public college with a small student population.
+The in-demand associate degree programs at Chemeketa Community College helped the school earn the #5 place on this year’s ranking of the most popular allied health and medical assisting services schools in Oregon.
+Located in the suburb of Salem, Chemeketa Community College is a public college with a medium-sized student population.

-Southwestern Oregon Community College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the town of Coos Bay, SWOCC is a public school with a small student population.
+With a ranking of #6, Southwestern Oregon Community College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the remote town of Coos Bay, SWOCC is a public school with a small student population.

 Full Allied Health & Medical Assisting Services at Southwestern Oregon Community College Report